 Bankhead, Marinda Redd

 Marinda and her husband, Alex, lived in a little adobe house in Spanish Fork, Utah.
 “Along the front of the house they planted asparagus which grew tall in the summer… to the top of the walls of the little house.”
 A neighbor remembered Marinda as “a wonderful cook and very freehearted.
 Many times she brought freshly baked bread to our home.”
-This idyllic picture of her married life belies the turbulent years she spent before her marriage to Alex Bankhead, another former slave.
+This idyllic picture of her married life belies the turbulent years she spent before her marriage to Alex Bankhead, who also had been formerly enslaved.

 In September, 1850, John Hardison Redd, his wife Elizabeth Hancock Redd, together with their children and six bonded servants entered the Salt Lake Valley as part of the Mormon overland trail’s James Pace Company.
 Marinda, one of the family’s servants, was likely born into slavery on the farm which John and Elizabeth Redd worked in Onslow County, North Carolina.
 Elizabeth had inherited two slave girls from her father, Zebedee Hancock’s estate.
 When she married Redd in 1826, she brought Venus and Chaney into her new household.
 Redd family tradition holds that Marinda, born around 1831, was Chaney’s daughter.
 DNA evidence has confirmed that John H. Redd fathered a son with Venus.
 He is also, likely, the father of Chaney’s daughter Amy.
 If Marinda was Chaney’s biological daughter, John H. Redd very well could be her father, too.
 The Redd DNA study did not include any of Chaney or Marinda’s descendants, so there is no incontrovertible evidence to prove that supposition.
 The 1850 census lists Amy and Marinda’s race as “yellow,” a term used to indicate very light skin tone resulting from mixed racial heritage.

 In 1838, the Redd household relocated to Rutherford County, Tennessee.
 It was there, in 1843, that LDS missionary John D. Lee taught and baptized the older members of the John H. Redd family.
 Venus and Chaney were baptized at the same time.
 Marinda was old enough to be baptized then, but she waited another nine years before converting.
-After settling in Spanish Fork, Utah Territory, some members of the Redd family accepted rebaptism while the younger members were baptized for the first time.
+After settling in Spanish Fork, Utah Territory, some members of the Redd family accepted rebaptism while younger members were baptized for the first time.
 Venus and Chaney recommitted themselves to the Church on June 13, 1852.
-On that date, Marinda was baptized and became a member of the LDS Church.
+On the same day, Marinda, at age 20, was baptized for the first time and became a member of the LDS Church.

-Marinda’s mistress Elizabeth died in 1853, followed by John Hardison Redd in 1858.
+Marinda’s enslaver Elizabeth died in 1853, followed by John Hardison Redd in 1858.
 When Redd’s property was divided among his descendants, Marinda received equal shares of land, animals, grain, and household goods with the rest of his heirs at law.
-She and two other Redd slaves were given a house to share.
+She and two other of Redd's enslaved people were given a house to share.
 Redd’s heirs took no court action to free Marinda, but by giving her this inheritance, they declared her to be emancipated.

 Edward died during his first year of life, but David William lived to adulthood.
-After Marinda married Alex Bankhead, around 1870, he took on the role of her surviving son’s stepfather and helped her to raise him.
+After Marinda married Alex Bankhead, around 1870, Alex became David's stepfather and helped Marinda to raise him.
 As an adult, David William “Billy” moved to Salt Lake, where he crossed the color line and lived as a white man under his biological father’s name “Pace.”
 There is no record of his baptism.

 Alex and Marinda were known as faithful Latter-day Saints during their married life.
 A black newspaper publisher, Julius Taylor, interviewed the elderly couple in 1899 and described Marinda and Alex as “devout and strict Mormons.
 She belongs to the Ladies’ Relief Society of her Ward.”